redxef/i3toolwait/README.md

   signal_continue: <a signal number upon which to move on to the next program, optional>
 ```

+Not specifying a workspace implies that the program won't spawn a window.

 ## Installing

 Use the makefile: `INSTALL_BASE=/usr/local/ make install` or install all dependencies